neoforged/.github/primers/26.2/index.md

     - `Drowned#isSearchingForLand` - If the drowned is searching for land.
     - `ZombieVillager#getVillagerDataFinalized`, `setVillagerDataFinalized` - Handles whether the villager data has been finalized, typically after conversion.
 - `net.minecraft.world.entity.monster.npc.Villager#getVillagerDataFinalized`, `setVillagerDataFinalized` - Handles whether the villager data has been finalized, typically after conversion.
+- `net.minecraft.world.item`
+    - `BucketItem#getFluidContext` - Gets the fluid clip context based on its contents
-- `net.minecraft.world.item.DyeColor#getTerracottaColor` - The `MapColor` of a terracotta block dyed this color.
+    - `DyeColor#getTerracottaColor` - The `MapColor` of a terracotta block dyed this color.
 - `net.minecraft.world.level`
     - `Level#ACROSS_THE_WHOLE_WORLD` - The maximum diameter of a level.
     - `SignalGetter#getBestOwnOrNeighbourSignal` - Returns the best redstone signal from the current block position or its surrounding neighbors.